J. Brady Anderson

-It was the intention of the American Foreign Service Association (AFSA) to oppose Anderson's opposition, not based on a lack of qualifications but because “Anderson's nomination is the latest in a series of White House decisions to replace career-officer ambassadors, who have been in their embassies only a short time, with political appointees.
+It was the intention of the American Foreign Service Association (AFSA) to oppose Anderson's nomination for the Ambassadorship not based on a lack of qualifications but because “Anderson's nomination is the latest in a series of White House decisions to replace career-officer ambassadors, who have been in their embassies only a short time, with political appointees.
 In AFSA's view, this practice seriously threatens the unwritten but long-standing rule that a U.S. ambassador's normal tour of duty should be three years.”

+Anderson's tenure as USAID Administrator was seen as calm and absent major scandals or breakthroughs.
+One observer of USAID stated that Anderson was on "cruise control" for most his time at the helm.

 Anderson received a B.A. from Rhodes College in Memphis, Tennessee in 1967, and a J.D. from the University of Arkansas School of Law in 1973.
 He went on to work as a private attorney in Helena, Arkansas, assistant attorney general in Little Rock, Arkansas, as a special assistant to Governor Bill Clinton and as senior law clerk to U.S. District Judge Elsijane T. Roy of Little Rock.